fbpx

 Staying consistent with running and sticking to your running schedule as much as possible (life happens, so some changes are expected) is really important to achieving your goal of finishing a marathon.

-If you miss several training runs, you will need to scale your running and potentially change your goal race.
+If you miss several training sessions, you will need to scale your running and potentially change your goal race.
 If you have missed several days to a week of running, it is not advised to jump right back into the plan.
 You will need to reduce your mileage and work back up to get back on schedule.

 Most marathon training plans will be about 16-weeks or 4 months long.
 Some may be up to 6-months long, which include a solid base training phase.